cwchentw/lightweight-cms/content/write-posts.md

 ## Front Matters of Posts

-Front matters are optional YAML text regions in top of posts, either Markdown or HTML ones.
+Front matters are optional YAML text regions in top of posts, either Markdown, AsciiDoc or HTML ones.
 Such regions intend for metadata of posts that are difficult or unable to retrieve from post files directly.

 Here represents a Markdown post with a front matter: